 NOTE: On March 2, 2021, the Secretary of State rescinded the previous national interest determination regarding categories of travelers eligible for exceptions under Presidential Proclamation (PP) 10143 as related to the Schengen Area, United Kingdom, and Ireland.
 The previous national interest determination covered certain technical experts and specialists, senior-level managers and executives, treaty-traders and investors, professional athletes, and their dependents.
 Most of those travelers will no longer qualify for an exception to the proclamation.

-Additional details on these recent changes can be found here.
+Additional details on these recent changes can be found on the travel.state.gov site.

 If you do travel to Sweden and wish to return to the United States, you may contact us by following the instructions above on “How to Apply for a National Interest Exception.”